yunapahk/intro_to_state_react/README.md

 <img src="https://i.imgur.com/KRmlOo1.png" width=500/>

-## Learning Objectives

-After this lesson you will be able to:

-- Explain what `state` is and how to implement it in React
-- Use `Array Destructuring` to create variables from an array
-- Update `state` and re-render the Component

 ## Framing

-The best analogy to understand React `state` is to start by answering the following question: **How are you feeling this very moment?**
+Think of `state` this way: **How are you feeling right now?**

-- Are you happy to be in class learning a new topic?
+- Are you happy?
-- Are you frustrated having to sit in class for the next several hours learning even more React?
+- Are you frustrated with the several hours learning even more React?
-- Did some random person say `hello` out of the blue make you smile?
+- What can be said that would make you happy?

 The answer to any one of those questions has a direct impact on your `state` of mind.
 A `happy` state will be reflected in your smile, tone of voice, being nice to others in return.
 An `unhappy` state will have the opposite effect.